You are at the school gate. Someone asks: How are your children doing? You hesitate; not sure how to answer.

 How do you deal with being judged?
 Do you let other people’s attitudes affect you?

 Let me know you thoughts.

 Found this post useful?
 Forward it or share with a specific friend.

-If you have any questions, need support or would like to find out about my one to one sessions, I would love to hear from you.
+If you have any questions, need support or would like to find out about “Your next step to supporting your loved one” complimentary sessions, I would love to hear from you.

 You can also sign up for “What parents need to know” to receive helpful tips.